 SOME POSTER PRESENTIONS AT MEETINGS:

-These projects have been supported by the National Science Foundation (CHE-0136844), the American Chemical Society Petroluem Research Fund (36594-B5), Research Corporation, the UW Oshkosh Faculty Development Program, the UW Oshkosh Student-Faculty Collaborative Program, the PFG scholars program, and the Agilent Technologies ACT-UR program ()
+These projects have been supported by the National Science Foundation (CHE-0136844), the American Chemical Society Petroluem Research Fund (36594-B5), Research Corporation, the UW Oshkosh Faculty Development Program, the UW Oshkosh Student-Faculty Collaborative Program, the PFG scholars program, the Agilent Technologies ACT-UR program, and the WiSys Foundation.

-Brandon Brummeyer is presently working on ab initio calculations aimed at understanding binding of rhinoviruses to cells.
-He is also doing some computations of vertical ionization potentials.
-Please feel free to talk to him about the projects and doing research in general.
+Brandon Brummeyer (a former student) is presently working on both ab initio calculations aimed at understanding binding of rhinoviruses to cells and testing of the anti-rhinoviral properties of some compounds he previously identified.
+Before working on the virus project he also did some computations of vertical ionization potentials.
 Other students who have done research in my lab are: Brandon Brummeyer, Miguel Baldomero, Marissa Buzzanca, Gorman Stock, Ty Hetherinton, Demetria Dickinson, Liem Nguyen, Matt Farkas, Jessica Seefeldt, Brooke Koshel, Scott Vander Wielan, Nicole Kitzerow, Brendon Thompkins, Kim Hopsfensperger, Chris Potratz, Patrick Roach, Allan Stockinger, Katie Jensen, Jenny Dahl, Dustyn Sawall, Scott Zirngible, Brian Koeck, Jeremy Leveille, Mike Faley, Margaret Nguyen, Michael Phillips, Julie Wieland and Robert Kleisner.

 B. L. Kedrowski, J. H. Gutow, G. Stock, M. Smith, C. Jordan, and D. S. Masterson, ”Glutathione reductase activity with an oxidized methylated glutathione analog”.
 J. Enz.
 Inh.
 Med.
 Chem.
 Online June 2013.